melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 A number of example programs of the demo language with the name `*.demo` are provided in the directory.
 For simplicity, each program in this demo language consists of a single top-level function declaration, with an expression as the body.

-The compiled program can be run on a particular example (e.g. `e2_error.demo`) by running
+The compiled program can be run on a particular example (e.g. `e2_free.demo`) by running

-( Lucas - why mention an "error" program here?
-Are any errors reported?
-We should start with non-error cases.)

 ```
-java -jar rewritedemo.jar e2_error.demo
+java -jar rewritedemo.jar e2_free.demo
 ```
 This pretty-prints the original program, the list of free (unbound) variables in the program, and the program after two different optimization passes; for example the above should print
 ```